 For components of income that are subject to income taxes, ITEP relies on information from the Internal Revenue Service’s “Statistics of Income” publication, which provides detailed state-specific information on components of income at different income levels.
 For components of income that are either fully or partially tax-exempt, ITEP uses data from the Congressional Budget Office and the Current Population Survey to estimate income levels in each state.
 The generally non-taxable income items for which ITEP makes state-by-state estimates (which are included in our measure of “total income”) include: Social Security benefits, Worker’s Compensation benefits, unemployment compensation, VA benefits, child support, financial assistance, public assistance, and SSI.

 It’s widely understood that taxpayers at all income levels tend to under-report certain income categories, especially capital gains, pass-through business income, rental income and farm income.
-For this reason, ITEP’s model makes estimates of the amount of unreported income of each type.
+For this reason, ITEP’s model estimates the amount of unreported income of each type in each state.
+These estimates are based on data from a series of Internal Revenue Service research reports that measure the income “tax gap”– the difference between the amounts of various types of income that are reported for tax purposes each year and the (larger) amounts that are actually earned.
+The tax gap is primarily the result of underreporting by taxpayers.
 This unreported income is included in our “total income” estimates for each state.

 There are two straightforward reasons why our comprehensive approach to measuring income is more informative than the “Adjusted Gross Income” approach.
 One is that different states use very different income tax rules, so “Adjusted Gross Income” is a concept that means very different things in different states.
 Another is large amounts of income are excluded from Adjusted Gross Income entirely, even though these income sources represent a meaningful element in a taxpayer’s “ability to pay.”
 If the goal is to express the impact of a tax change in relation to a taxpayer’s ability to pay it, the only accurate way of doing so is to express these tax changes as a share of total income, rather than Adjusted Gross Income.